xorbitsai/inference/doc/source/models/builtin/audio/minimax-music3.rst

    xinference launch --model-name MiniMax-Music3 --model-type audio --model-engine diffusers

-The default load configuration uses BF16 with automatic CPU offload.
+The default load configuration uses BF16 and keeps the pipeline on CUDA.
 Group offload can be enabled for lower VRAM usage (at the cost of speed)::

    xinference launch --model-name MiniMax-Music3 --model-type audio \